percolate/wordpress/README.md

 ##### 2. Run the Import job from the Plugin homepage

-##### 3. Confirm your test Post has appeared in WordPress as expected.
-You should see:
+##### 3. Confirm your test Post has appeared in WordPress as expected

+You should see that:

 * All configured fields have imported
 * All tags have been imported